Terms of Agreement

 Powers

 The Board shall have full power and authority to manage and control the affairs and business of GKC.
-However, in the event that the Board proposes amendments to the ToA, the executives of member clubs will be asked to confirm agreement with the
+However, in the event that the Board proposes amendments to the ToA, the executives of member clubs will be asked to confirm agreement with the proposed changes.

 Quorum

-Representatives from all member clubs less a representative from one member club must be present at a meeting in order to constitute a quorum.
-Where both appointed representatives from a member club are not available for a meeting, they are
+A total of 7 representatives from three of the four member clubs must be present at a meeting in order to constitute a quorum.
+Proxy votes do not count toward quorum.
+Where none of the appointed representatives from a member club are available for a meeting, they are encouraged to send an alternate who can vote in their place.

 Voting